-Regular followers and seasoned travellers alike will no doubt know that backpacks come in all shapes and sizes.
+Regular followers and seasoned travellers alike will no doubt know that travel backpacks come in all shapes and sizes.
 There are backpacks designed for long term backpacking trips, backpacks for short hikes, backpacks for carrying on flights, and heck there are even backpacks with frigging wheels!

 Personally, I tend to play it steady and stick with my trusty Osprey Aether 70 for all trips (except short or “carry-on” short ones).
 However, that may just be about to change as I recently came across a truly innovative, unique and charming backpack freshly dropped on the backpacker-sphere.

-The backpack I am talking about, is a cracking little hybrid between a backpack, and a duffel bag.
+The travel backpack I am talking about, is a cracking little hybrid between a backpack, and a duffel bag.
 Today it is my absolute pleasure to introduce and review for you the Osprey Porter 65.